 Running Butler as a native Node.js application

-While Qlik Sense Enterprise is a Windows only system, Butler should be able to run on any OS where Node.js is available.
+While Qlik Sense Enterprise is a Windows only system, Butler runs on any OS where Node.js is available.

-Butler has been succesfully used - during development and production - on Windows, Linux (Debian and Ubuntu tested) and OSX.
+Butler has been succesfully used using standard Node.js - during development and production - on Windows, Linux (Debian and Ubuntu tested) and Mac OS.

 |Sense Enterprise||Mandatory.
 Butler is developed with Sense Enterprise in mind.
 While many Butler features might also work with Sense Desktop, you are on your own there.|

-Butler has been developed and tested using the 64 bit version of node.js.
-The most recent LTS (Long Term Support) version is usually a good choice.
+Butler was developed and tested using the 64 bit version of Node.js.
+The most recent LTS (Long Term Support) version of Node.js is a good choice for running Butler.

 Decide where to install Butler